chenkennt/SignalRSample/README.md

 connection.on('broadcastMessage', messageCallback);
 ```

-After you have the server and client logic, there is a few lines of code needed to start the SignalR server and connect it with client.
+After you have the server and client logic, there are only a few lines of code needed to start the SignalR server and connect it with client.

-At server side, you need to call `AddSignalR` to initialize your SignalR server and map your hub to a server url (/chat):
+At server side, you need to call `AddSignalR` to initialize your SignalR server and map your hub to a server url (`/chat`):
 ```cs
 public void ConfigureServices(IServiceCollection services) {